Skip to main content

 To carry out this mission, NIMH, as established by the Mental Health Act of 1946 and in accordance with Title IV of the Public Health Service Act, conducts and supports biomedical and behavioral research, health services research, research training, and health information dissemination with respect to the causes, diagnosis, treatment, management, and prevention of mental illnesses.
 As mental health is an important part of overall health, NIMH invests in research on adaptive and maladaptive behaviors to better understand mental function and dysfunction.

 NIMH supports research and research training through extramural activities and conducts research and research training through intramural activities.
-Through its extramural program, NIMH currently supports more than 3,500 research grants and contracts annually at universities, academic health centers, and other research institutions across the country and around the world.
-The NIMH Extramural Research Program is organized into four scientific funding Divisions—the Division of Neuroscience and Basic Behavioral Science, the Division of Translational Research, the Division of Services and Intervention Research, and the Division of AIDS Research.
-NIMH staff manage and administer the extramural research grants and contracts that support cutting-edge scientific discovery in basic, translational, comparative effectiveness, and implementation science that aims to transform understanding, prevention, and treatment of mental illnesses across the lifespan, from prenatal development to late life.
+Through its extramural program, NIMH currently supports more than 4,000 research grants and contracts annually at universities, academic health centers, and other research institutions across the country and around the world.
+The NIMH Extramural Research Program is organized into five scientific funding Divisions—the Division of Neuroscience and Basic Behavioral Science, the Division of Translational Research, the Division of Services and Intervention Research, the Division of AIDS Research, and the recently formed Division of Data Science and Technology.
+Assisted by the Division of Extramural Activities, NIMH staff in these Divisions manage and administer the extramural research grants and contracts that support cutting-edge scientific discovery in basic, translational, comparative effectiveness, and implementation science that aims to transform understanding, prevention, and treatment of mental illnesses across the lifespan, from prenatal development to late life.

-Staff in the NIMH Intramural Research Program (IRP) plan and conduct basic, clinical, and translational research to advance understanding of the diagnosis, causes, treatment, and prevention of psychiatric disorders.
-NIMH IRP investigators utilize the unique resources of the NIH to conduct state-of-the-art research in an environment conducive to the training and development of clinical and basic scientists that often complements extramural research activities.
-The NIMH IRP supports approximately 600 scientists, who work on the NIH campus in Bethesda, MD.
+Staff in the NIMH Intramural Research Program (IRP) plan and conduct basic, clinical, and translational research to advance understanding of the causes, diagnosis, treatment, management, and prevention of psychiatric disorders.
+NIMH IRP investigators utilize the unique resources of NIH to conduct state-of-the-art research in an environment conducive to the training and development of clinical and basic scientists that often complements extramural research activities.
+The NIMH IRP supports more than 650 scientists, who work on the NIH campus in Bethesda, MD.
 NIMH intramural scientists range from molecular biologists working in laboratories to clinical researchers working with patients in the NIH Clinical Center, the world’s largest hospital dedicated to clinical research.
 The variety of scientific expertise facilitates interdisciplinary studies and promotes translational research, linking basic research discoveries to clinical care.

 To deliver high quality, impactful research and promote translation of such research into clinical practice, services delivery, and policy, NIMH developed the Strategic Plan for Research to advance our mission and guide research over a five-year period.
 The NIMH Strategic Plan for Research builds on the successes of previous NIMH Strategic Plans, provides a framework for research to leverage new opportunities for scientific exploration, and addresses new challenges in mental health.
 In this Strategic Plan for Research, NIMH outlines four high-level Goals as follows: